 - report results or progress in connection with our educational opportunities;

-- provide and support requested products or services;
+- offer and support requested products or services;

 - offer you other related products and services;